jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

   ![A small screenshot of Windows Explorer is shown emphasizing the file path to the sample.dat file.](media/2019-04-15-15-47-39.png "Sample.dat File")

-14. Click the **Run** button located at the bottom of the blade.
+14. Select the **Run** button located at the bottom of the blade.

     ![The screenshot displays the Test blade with sample.dat contents.
 The Request body field shows the Order JSON.
 There is an arrow pointing to Run button.](media/2019-04-15-15-52-59.png "Display Test blade with sample.dat contents")

-    > **NOTE:** There is also a **Run** button located at the top of the Azure Function blade.
+    > **Note**: There is also a **Run** button located at the top of the Azure Function blade.
 Clicking either of these buttons will run the function just the same.

     After a few seconds, you should see logs similar to the image below.
 You should see return status code of 200.
 The **Output** text box should show recent Contoso purchase data.
 You should see a message stating the file has been created and stored in the blob storage.